Layer Coherence Origin of Planar Hall Effect: from Charge to Multipole and Valley

-In Fig.~\ref{fig_mote2}(b), we plot the band dispersion around $\bs{K}_+$ valley in $3^\circ$ twisted trilayer MoTe$_2$ with $\bs{\delta}_0 = 0.4\bs{a}_1$.
-The first two valence bands are separated by small gaps along a straight line in $k$ space, which can be clearly seen in the energy difference distribution at the bottom of Fig.~\ref{fig_mote2}(b).
-The layer induced planar Hall conductivity as a function of chemical potential is presented in Fig.~\ref{fig_mote2}(c).
-The two peaks are related to the enhanced Berry connection susceptibility and Berry curvature, which are amplified by the line shaped small-gap region between the first two valence bands, as indicated by the $k$-space distribution of $\gamma_n (\bs{k})$ in Fig. \ref{fig_mote2}(d).
+In Fig.~\ref{fig_mote2}(c), we plot the band dispersion around $\bs{K}_+$ valley in $3^\circ$ twisted trilayer MoTe$_2$ with $\bs{\delta}_0 = 0.4\bs{a}_1$.
+The first two valence bands are separated by small gaps along a straight line in $k$ space, which can be seen in the energy difference distribution at the bottom of Fig.~\ref{fig_mote2}(c).
+The layer induced planar Hall conductivity as a function of chemical potential is presented in Fig.~\ref{fig_mote2}(d).
+The two peaks are related to the enhanced Berry connection susceptibility and Berry curvature, which are amplified by the line shaped small-gap region between the first two valence bands, as indicated by the $k$-space distribution of $\gamma_n (\bs{k})$ in Fig. \ref{fig_mote2}(f).
 At a low hole-doping level around 4 meV, the effect can reach 0.05 $e^2/h$, which is sizable and comparable to that in strained TBG.

-The variation of intrinsic PHE with lateral translation is shown in Fig.~\ref{fig_mote2}(e).
+The variation of intrinsic PHE with lateral translation is shown in Fig.~\ref{fig_mote2}(b).
 With $\bs{\delta}_0$ growing from $0$, the Hall conductivity gets larger as the breaking of $C_{3z}$ becomes more pronounced.
 Noticeably, the effect exhibits a suppression at $\bs{\delta}_0 = 0.5\bs{a}_1$ as well as strong enhancement just around it.
 This is because the gap between the first two valence bands closes at $\bs{\delta}_0 = 0.5\bs{a}_1$ and is slightly opened for translation values around $0.5\bs{a}_1$, which serves as hot spots of Berry quantities.
+Figure~\ref{fig_mote2}(b) shows that the planar Hall conductivity exhibits a detectable value across a broad sliding range (0.2–0.8 of the moir\'e periodicity).
+Therefore, in practice, despite lacking a precise control of the lateral sliding, PHE can be observed over a wide range of lateral displacements.

+\emph{From charge to multipole and valley current}.-- The layer mechanism not only uncovers the first avenue for intrinsic PHE in widely studied 2D materials with simple spin textures, but also opens up other possibilities in 2D transport studies.

+The hidden layer-resolved pattern of planar transport is a unique feature of layer mechanism, and points to the rich prospect of layertronic devices~\cite{Jiang2024dissipationless}.
+In a vdW layered material, one can naturally ask the question of how the charge current is distributed among the layers, and a general layer distribution can always be expanded as monopole + dipole + quadrupole and so forth.
+A complete description of planar Hall conductivity in the layered context hence comes in terms of monopole (charge) Hall part $\sigma_H$, and the multipole (charge neutral) Hall part (Fig.~\ref{fig_schematic}(c)).
+We exemplify the planar multipole Hall to the order of dipole, and connect it to the in-plane Berry connection susceptibility $\alpha_{ab}$ in Sec.
+VI of Supporting Information.